Dongdaemun Market: Characteristics

 Dongdaemun Market is near Dongdaemun from which it takes its name.
 The market is divided into five shopping districts—A, B, C, D and a shopping town, with 26 shopping malls over 10 blocks, 30,000 speciality shops, and 50,000 manufacturers.

 The market sells all types of goods but notably silks and fabric, clothes, shoes and leather goods, sporting goods, plumbing and electronics, office supplies, fortune tellers, toys and food areas specialising in Korean cuisine.
 It also has many pet shops.
-It is on the Seoul list of “Asia's 10 greatest street food cities” for the Korean snack Soondae and mandu.
+It is on the Seoul list of "Asia's 10 greatest street food cities" for the Korean snack Soondae and mandu.

 DDM was traditionally a night market and wholesalers once operated from 1:00 am to 1:00 pm.
 Now, the area is open for 18.5 hours a day from 10:30 am to 5:00 am, with some stores open 24 hours a day, although most close on Sundays and holidays.

 Malls

 Retail shops

 The main street divides Dongdaemun Market into two sections.
-Section 1 is on the side where Doosan Tower is found, and Section 2 is on the side of the Dongdaemun Design Plaza & Park, the old site of Dongdaemun Stadium.
+Section 1 is on the side where Doosan Tower is located, and Section 2 is on the side of the Dongdaemun Design Plaza & Park, the old site of Dongdaemun Stadium.
 Huge shopping malls in Section 1 basically sell wholesale and retail goods, but mostly deal with general customers and tourists at retail prices.
 They have facilities like money exchanges and information desks with English-speaking staff.
 Opening hours are aimed at general customers, from 10 am to 5 am the next day.
 Major shopping malls are Doosan Tower, Migliore, Freya Town and Hello apM.